'Really screwed the pooch': Kenney upset with feds over Coutts blockade, texts say

 OTTAWA — Former Alberta premier Jason Kenney accused the federal government of leaving provinces "holding the bag" to clear "Freedom Convoy" protesters who blockaded a border crossing in southern Alberta, a public inquiry has learned.

-Documents released by the inquiry looking into the government's decision to invoke the Emergencies Act last winter include text messages between three ministers in which Intergovernmental Affairs Minister Dominic LeBlanc relayed messages he said he received from Kenney.
+Documents released Tuesday by the inquiry looking into the government's decision to invoke the Emergencies Act last winter include text messages between three federal cabinet ministers, including Intergovernmental Affairs Minister Dominic LeBlanc.

-In messages that LeBlanc said Kenney had written, the then-premier accused Ottawa of not caring about the Canada-United States border closure in Coutts, Alta., and complained about the federal decision to decline Alberta's request for military equipment that could help remove protest vehicles.
+In messages that LeBlanc told his cabinet colleagues he had received from Kenney, the then-premier accused Ottawa of not caring about the Canada-U.S. border closure in Coutts, Alta., and complained about the federal decision to decline Alberta's request for military equipment that could help remove protest vehicles.

-LeBlanc sent the messages to Transport Minister Omar Alghabra and Public Safety Minister Marco Mendicino on Feb.
-11, three days before Alberta RCMP moved in to make arrests in Coutts.
+LeBlanc, whose job is to work directly with provincial leaders, sent the messages to Transport Minister Omar Alghabra and Public Safety Minister Marco Mendicino on Feb.
+11, three days before the Alberta RCMP moved in to make arrests in Coutts.

-In an apparent reference to Trudeau, a message attributed to Kenney said: "Your guy has really screwed the pooch."
+One message in the group chat, which LeBlanc attributed to Kenney, said: "Your guy has really screwed the pooch."

 "This trucker vax policy is obviously just dumb political theatre," the message said, apparently referring to a federal policy requiring COVID-19 vaccination for cross-border truckers.
 The policy sparked the convoy protests, which ultimately saw demonstrators railing against other COVID-19 restrictions and the federal government.